MrMeeb/viewer/README.md

 # Viewer

-## Keep track of the movies you've watched, and those you want to watch

 A simple web-app made to track movies you've watched, and movies you want to watch.

 Has a Bootstrap frontend, with a PHP server for authentication and uniform elements between pages.
 Uses MySQL for data storage, and a NodeJS API for proxying requests to TheMovieDB as well as querying certain parts of the database.